huangli712/iQIST/README.md

 > 2. 'editor' could be any ascii text editor which you prefer.

-> 3. 'component' could be gardenia, narcissus, lavender, etc.
+> 3. 'component' could be gardenia, narcissus, manjushaka, etc.

 > 4. Type 'make help-more' in the terminal for more details.